Gruppe Olten

-The Gruppe Olten (Olten Group) was a club of left-wing Swiss writers who convened at Olten's "Bahnhofbuffet" (Swiss expression for a railway station restaurant) located in the canton of Solothurn in the Swiss plateau.
-It was founded in the aforementioned railway station restaurant and existed from 1970 to 2002.
+The Gruppe Olten (Olten Group) was a club of left-wing Swiss writers who convened at Olten's "Bahnhofbuffet" (railway station restaurant) in the canton of Solothurn in the Swiss plateau from 1970 to 2002.

-Initially the group comprised just 22 well-established former members of the Swiss writer’s club (Schweizerischer Schriftstellerverein, or SSV).
-Prominent writers including Max Frisch, Adolf Muschg, Peter Bichsel, Otto F. Walter and Friedrich Dürrenmatt in 1971 left the SSV (which they considered to be unprogressive) and became members of the Gruppe Olten.
+Initially the group comprised 22 well-established former members of the Swiss writer’s club Schweizerischer Schriftstellerverein (SSV) including Max Frisch, Adolf Muschg, Peter Bichsel, Otto F. Walter and Friedrich Dürrenmatt who in 1971 left the SSV (which they considered to be unprogressive) and became members of the Gruppe Olten.

 One of the reasons that led to the separation was that the SSV president Maurice Zermatten had translated into French the official anti-communist “Civil Defense Book”, which commanded citizens on the civil protection of the country in order to strengthen the resistance of the people and to secure the independence of Switzerland.
-The manual was distributed among all Swiss households during the Cold War.
+The manual was distributed to all Swiss households during the Cold War.